A new form of identity

 Communicate a timeline of key releases — Work with your product owners to manage how customers will experience your product (which is directly tied to what is being released).
 This allows you to help product owners and the UX team manage expectations and provide key stakeholders with an idea of how a feature is going to evolve.
 Here's a quick and easy template to showcase timelines – download my timeline template here

 Digital iD is a two sided market.
 On one side we had the Australian public and on the other side we had businesses that partnered with us to make verification seamless for them.
-We partnered with a variety of businesses - from large enterprises right down to small businesses.
 This made verification an interesting challenge for us, as these businesses had different standards of verification depending on the products that required them - each with different requirements of documents, photos and even at times face to face interactions to complete the verification.

 Working closely with engineering, product owners, researchers and the other designers in the team, we started sketching and prototyping different options and running testing sessions with customers.

-Using our design system, we were able to move quickly and create fully functioning prototypes that we could put in front of our customers to see how they felt about our solution.
+With our design system, we were able to iterate quickly and create prototypes that we could test with our customers.

 Key learning - researching